-Aeonium 'Sunburst' is a branching succulent with large rosettes of fleshy, spoon-shaped, variegated leaves that stand on long bare stems.
-It grows up to 8 inches (20 cm) in diameter.
-Leaves are green and white to creamy-yellow and adorned with coppery red tips when exposed to the sun.
-The small, star-shaped, white flowers bloom in summer on mature plants.
+Aeonium 'Sunburst' is a branching succulent with large rosettes of fleshy variegated leaves that stand on long bare stems.
+It can have about four offsets between the lower leaves.
+Rosettes grow up to 16 inches (40 cm) in diameter.
+Leaves are spoon-shaped, green with yellow variegation on the outer edges, and coppery red tips when exposed to the sun.
+Flowers are small, star-shaped, white, and appear in summer on mature plants.
 This succulent is one of the monocarpic Aeoniums, meaning that the main plant will die after it flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).